-- Coordination of Services Team (COST) and Student Study Team (SST) meetings and plans are built on strengths valuing the history, culture, and language of our families. - Racially Just and Restorative School Climates: ongoing implementation of Restorative Practices, Positive Behavior Intervention and Support (PBIS), Social-Emotional Learning (SEL), and Trauma-Informed practices. - Powerful, Culturally Proficient and Relevant Instruction: linking classroom instruction to the broader community focusing on strengths and providing engaging learning environments connecting civic engagement and real-world issues faced globally because this ensures that our students are prepared to be global citizens. - Shared Decision Making and Participatory Practices: engaging our school community in democratic spaces building shared ownership with deep engagement through School Site Council, Coffee with the Principal, Student Council, School MTSS Leadership Teams, PBIS Teams, and other family and community meetings.
+- Coordination of Services Team (COST) and Student Study Team (SST) meetings and plans are built on strengths valuing the history, culture, and language of our families. - Racially Just and Restorative School Climates: ongoing implementation of Restorative Practices, Positive Behavior Intervention and Support (PBIS), Social-Emotional Learning (SEL), and Trauma-Informed practices. - Powerful, Culturally Proficient and Relevant Instruction: Linking classroom instruction to the broader community focusing on strengths and providing engaging learning environments connecting civic engagement and real-world issues. - Shared Decision Making and Participatory Practices: engaging our school community in democratic spaces building shared ownership with deep engagement through School Site Council, Coffee with the Principal, Student Council, School MTSS Leadership Teams, PBIS Teams, and other family and community meetings.

 To ensure these commitments are reflected in our school's work, we provide ongoing professional development, support, resources, and services for students, staff, and families.
-As well as multiple surveys to measure effectiveness and ensure our focusses are still relevant.